 - Ensure that the burner is completely vented of fuel prior to removal of the filter assembly. - Using a 4mm Allen key, undo and remove the three fixings located in the underside of the valve block.
 Note that upon removal of the fixings, the valve block is no longer supported and is free to be withdrawn.
-Make sure therefore that the valve block is supported before removing the fixings. - Carefully separate the can and coil, as one assembly, from the valve block.
-It was received on - Using a large flat bladed screwdriver, undo and remove the filter body (item 1) from the valve block.
-Make sure that the screwdriver is the correct size for the job as use of the incorrect size may cause damage to the slot in the screw head. - Carefully extract the filter (item 2) from the body (item 1).
-Check the condition of the filter and replace if considered necessary. - Check the condition of the "O" seal (item 3) fitted on the underside of the body head.
+Make sure therefore that the valve block is supported before removing the fixings. - Carefully separate the can and coil, as one assembly, from the valve block. - Using a large flat bladed screwdriver, undo and remove the filter body (item 18) from the valve block.
+Make sure that the screwdriver is the correct size for the job as use of the incorrect size may cause damage to the slot in the screw head. - Carefully extract the filter (item 20) from the body (item 18).
+Check the condition of the filter and replace if considered necessary. - Check the condition of the "O" seal fitted on the underside of the body head.
 Damaged seals must be replaced. - Check the condition of the "O" seal groove in the underside of the body head.
 If significant scratches exist, the body must be replaced. - Inspect the inside of the body to ensure that there are no blockages.
 Clean using a blast of air if necessary. - Replacement is generally the reverse procedure of removal.
 Prior to replacing the "O" seal, apply a thin smear of Krytox 125 grease to the seal.
-Take care to ensure that excessive grease is not used and that the small hole adjacent to the seal does not become blocked with grease. - Upon replacement of the filter assembly, connect the block to a compressed air supply not exceeding 6,8bar (100 psi).
-Apply leak detector fluid to all the joints.
-Check for any leaks.
-If any leaks are detected they must be corrected prior to return to service.
+Take care to ensure that